alimoorreza/CS195-Fall24-Notebook-1/README.md

 ![histogram](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/etc/histogram_cumulative_sum.png)

 ## **Step 4:**
-I've provided a code snippet for this step (see *`notebook1_histogram_equalization_starter.ipynb`*).
-If you correctly implement steps 1, 2, and 3, your code should brighten the darker regions of the image.

 Use the cumulative histogram $histcum^{}$ as a lookup table to transform the value of each pixel location as follows:

 ![color lookup](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/etc/histogram_equalization_eq2.png)